zgongkuang/IterativeCNN/README.md

 #### Step 3.
 Run demo_iterativeCNN.m to get the iterative reconstruction results.
 #### Note:
 1. The 3D U-net is trained and the trained model is stored in pretraining_process.
-If you want to re-train the model based on your own data sets, you can use initialize_residual_cnnoutput.py, by changing it from interface to training mode.
+If you want to re-train the model based on your own data sets, you can use Unet3D_test.py, by changing it from test to training mode.
 2. The results runing on Ubuntu server setting penalty parameter rho = 7.5e-4 are uploaded for reference.

 ## Reference: